atennapel/delim-cont-js/README.md

 The paper: https://arxiv.org/abs/1710.10385

 Todo:
-* Typescript version where monads can change the return type
+* Improve type inference somehow
 * More examples
 * Implementation of algebraic effects and handlers